sanmai/version-info/README.md

 /src/MyVersion.php     export-subst
 ```

-Where you want to know your version, call a version reader class:
+Where you want to know your version, call a version reader:

 ```php
 $reader = \VersionInfo\PlaceholderVersionReader(MyVersion::VERSION_INFO);